It was the most depressed I’ve been. Most days I didn’t even have the motivation to get dressed.

 I finished radiotherapy and I thought I’d feel really happy, but I just felt lost.

 - Georgina, 24

 Depression, anxiety and panic attacks are common among young people with cancer, and the psychological disruption can lead to lasting problems in adulthood.
 The right support early on can help prevent this.

 Our nurses and Youth Support Coordinators do amazing work every day to support young people emotionally.
 But for many young people struggling with mental health issues during cancer, accessing a specialist psychologist is vital.

 The coronavirus pandemic has made the situation even worse, with many young people feeling more isolated and anxious than ever before.

-Our #NotOK campaign, coming soon, will call on UK Governments to make sure every young person with cancer can access specialist psychological support, from diagnosis, wherever they live – join us.
+With our #NotOK campaign, we’re calling on UK Governments to make sure every young person with cancer can access specialist psychological support, from diagnosis, wherever they live.